openaicellular/oaic/README.md

 The full documentation is contained in this repository and rendered [on GitHub pages here](https://openaicellular.github.io/oaic/).

-Clone this repository and its submodules:
+Clone this repository and its submodules recursively:

     git clone https://github.com/openaicellular/oaic.git
-    git submodule init
-    git submodule update --recursive
+    git submodule update --init --recursive